Short Answer (quick read).

 The question “what is Centos” can be answered by taking a quick look at this system.
 So, here we go:

-People also often ask “is CentOS Linux?” and the answer is “yes”.
+People also often ask “is CentOS Linux” and the answer is “yes”.
 CentOS (Community ENTerprise Operating System) is an operating system based on the Linux kernel for PCs, servers and VPS.
 The distribution is one of the most widely used non-commercial Linux versions worldwide and is based on the RedHat Enterprise Linux (RHEL) system.
-Like the RedHat version, CentOS is tailored to company needs and binary compatible with RHEL.
+Like the RedHat version, this operating system (OS) is tailored to company needs and binary compatible with RHEL.
 In contrast to RHEL, CentOS can be used by anyone free of charge.
-The latest version is Centos 8 released in May 2021.
+The latest version is 8 released in May 2021.
 This operating system is intended for use by companies and enterprises.
 We often hear the questions “is CentOS RedHat based” and “is CentOS the same as RedHat” and, as you can see, the answer is “yes, absolutely”.

 What is the CentOS OS?

 Enterprise operating systems on VPS must meet a number of important criteria: For example, it is of crucial importance that the appropriate system management software is linked to a comprehensive range of support from the development team or the provider.
 This is the only way to ensure regular improvements to the software and bug fixes as well as security updates to protect against new malware and to close discovered security gaps.
 It is just as important for the constant operation of corporate applications that the stability of the interfaces between the operating system and the programs used is guaranteed (backward compatibility).
 An enterprise solution that is particularly popular in the web sector and also open source is the CentOS Linux distribution.